Read Time: 4 minutes

 A healthy intestinal microbiome is essential to optimal wellness, and knowledge surrounding this relationship has grown substantially in recent years.
 The connection between gut health and rheumatoid arthritis (RA) development is one example, as the gut microbiota has been proposed to be an important environmental factor of the disease.1 RA is one of several conditions where gut permeability predates symptoms, and it may be possible to prevent joint damage by treating the gut.
 What is the state of research on arthritis, the microbiome, and gut permeability?

-More recently, researchers in Japan performed a whole gut virome analysis based on the shotgun sequencing of 476 individuals with RA, systemic lupus erythematosus (SLE), multiple sclerosis (MS), and healthy controls.12 The case-control comparison revealed that crAss-like phages, which are one of the main components of a healthy gut virome, significantly decreased in the gut of the patients with autoimmune diseases, specifically the patients with RA and SLE.
-Multiple bacterial targets of crAss-like phages were identified (e.g., Ruminococcus spp).12 Higher levels of gingival disease and unhealthy oral microbiota are also associated with the early stage of RA.1,13,14 Gut bacteria have also been found in the synovial fluid of RA mouse models, suggesting that treatment of mucosal surfaces and the microbiome may curtail or affect the development and course of RA.15 Taken together, these factors suggest that RA might be avoidable if the signs are recognized early enough and gut health can be restored.16
+More recently, researchers in Japan performed a whole gut virome analysis based on the shotgun sequencing of 476 individuals with RA, systemic lupus erythematosus (SLE), multiple sclerosis (MS), and healthy controls.11 The case-control comparison revealed that crAss-like phages, which are one of the main components of a healthy gut virome, significantly decreased in the gut of the patients with autoimmune diseases, specifically the patients with RA and SLE.
+Multiple bacterial targets of crAss-like phages were identified (e.g., Ruminococcus spp).11 Higher levels of gingival disease and unhealthy oral microbiota are also associated with the early stage of RA.9 Taken together, these factors suggest that risk of RA development may be reduced for some patients if the signs are recognized early enough and gut health is restored.

 In the following video, IFM educator Robert Rountree, MD, shares how he approaches arthritis and the importance of assessing the likely cause.